Emraan Hashmi: 2013–2025: Career fluctuations

-Hashmi made his OTT debut with the spy thriller web series Bard of Blood, which was based on the novel of the same name by Bilal Siddiqui.
-Produced by Shah Rukh Khan and released on Netflix, it opened to mixed reviews from critics.
+Hashmi made his OTT debut with the spy thriller web series Bard of Blood opposite Sobhita Dhulipala, Jaideep Ahlawat and Vineet Kumar Singh, which was based on the novel of the same name by Bilal Siddiqui.
+Produced by Shah Rukh Khan and released on Netflix, it opened to mixed reviews from critics, though his performance as excommunicado agent Kabir "Adonis" Anand was praised.

-In 2019, he starred in the crime drama Why Cheat India and the mystery thriller The Body, the latter co-starring Rishi Kapoor in his final film appearance, with both films again emerging as critical and commercial disasters.
+In 2019, he starred in the crime drama Why Cheat India, which marked his production company's debut, and the mystery thriller The Body, the latter co-starring Rishi Kapoor in his final film appearance, with both films again emerging as critical and commercial disasters.
 The same was the fate of his 2021 releases – the crime action film Mumbai Saga, the mystery thriller Chehre (co-starring Amitabh Bachchan) and the supernatural horror film Dybbuk.'
 The same year, Hashmi also featured in the music video of the romantic song "Lut Gaye", presented by T-Series, directed by Radhika Rao and Vinay Sapru, and sung by Jubin Nautiyal.

-In 2022, Hashmi again featured in the music video "Ishq Nahi Karte" sung by B Praak and Jaani.
-After no film releases in 2022, he returned to screen in 2023 with the action comedy-drama Selfiee, co-starring Akshay Kumar.
+In 2022, Hashmi featured in the music video "Ishq Nahi Karte" sung by B Praak and Jaani.
+After no film releases in 2022, he returned to screen in 2023 with the action comedy-drama Selfiee, co-starring Akshay Kumar, in his second collaboration with Johar.
 A remake of the 2019 Malayalam-language film Driving Licence, the film emerged as a critical and commercial disaster.

-Hashmi had a career resurgence when he starred as Aatish Rehman, the antagonist in Maneesh Sharma's action thriller Tiger 3, co-starring Salman Khan and Katrina Kaif.
+Hashmi returned to mainstream cinema when he starred as Aatish Rehman, a rogue Pakistani ISI agent, in Maneesh Sharma's action thriller Tiger 3, co-starring Salman Khan and Katrina Kaif.
 The film is a part of the YRF Spy Universe.
 The film opened to mixed-to-positive reviews from critics upon release, with particular praise for Hashmi's performance.
 It emerged as a major commercial success at the box-office, grossing ₹466.63 crore worldwide, ranking as the sixth highest-grossing Hindi film of the year, the ninth highest-grossing Indian film of the year and the 26th highest-grossing Indian film of all time.
 His performance in the film earned him his third nomination for the Filmfare Award for Best Supporting Actor.
-He was last seen in Ground Zero, the story of BSF officer Narendra Nath Dhar Dubey's operation against terrorist mastermind Ghazi Baba.
+The following year, he headlined the television series Showtime (2024) produced by Johar under his company's digital arm Dharmatic Entertainment.
+Co-starring Naseeruddin Shah and Mahima Makwana, it premiered on the streaming platform Disney+ Hotstar.
+A year later, he appeared in the lukewarmly received Ground Zero (2025), portraying BSF officer Narendra Nath Dhar Dubey; the film, based on true events, chronicles Dubey's operation against terrorist mastermind Ghazi Baba, and marked Hashmi's first collaboration with Excel Entertainment founders Ritesh Sidhwani and Farhan Akhtar.

 Hashmi made his debut in Telugu cinema with Sujeeth's action thriller They Call Him OG, co-starring Pawan Kalyan and Priyanka Arul Mohan.
+He was seen recently in Neeraj Pandey starrer Netflix series, Taskaree: The Smuggler's Web opposite Sharad Kelkar and Zoya Afroz.